My Approach to Investing

 The last reason for selling/reducing is when the valuation no longer seems as attractive, (my reward rating drops from high to medium or medium to low), and I have a more compelling opportunity in which to invest the proceeds.

 For all my holdings, I set a level at which I review the holding; both up and down

-I do not put automatic stop losses on with my online broker; I like to have control of when I sell and in any case I tend to look at the closing price.
+I do not put automatic stop losses on with my online broker; I like to have control of when I sell and in any case, I tend to look at the closing price.
 I don’t like being taken out by an intra-day spike down in the share price which proves temporary.

-My view, learned through bitter experience, is that you are best cutting losses quickly.
+My view learned through bitter experience, is that it is best to cut losses quickly.
 Conversely, you should let your winners run.
-As Warren Buffet said â€ścut out your weeds and water your flowersâ€ť!
+As Warren Buffet said, â€ścut out your weeds and water your flowersâ€ť!
 All too often we are tempted to do the opposite.
-We add to our losers as it reinforces our original decision to buy it: â€śI was right to buy it at 100p so I must be even more right to buy more at 85p, after all itâ€™s cheaper.
+We add to our losers as it reinforces our original decision to buy it: â€śI was right to buy it at 100p so I must be even more right to buy more at 85p, after all, it looks cheaper.
 Oh, and I will fund my purchase by selling some of my holding in another stock which is doing really well!â€ť

 Where I do have overseas exposure it is generally through holdings in investment funds.
 I prefer Investment Trusts but also use Exchange Traded Funds.
 I have long been a fan of investment trusts:

 - You can often invest when the shares stand at a discount to NAV (Net Asset Value) with the expectation of the discount closing and in some cases moving to a premium.